 Women face very different family-related challenges during their

 incarceration, particularly around custody and access issues with

-families as they prepare for reintegration into the family and the
+A resource toolkit developed specifically for federally sentenced women and theirfamilies as they prepare for reintegration into the family and the community.

 Staying Involved.
 A guide for

 Corrections Journal, will keep you informed on the latest

 developments on the family and the corrections process.

 Subscription is free.
 Members of CFCN receive a hard copy